 Over and over and over.

-Let’s get settled in, maybe read this when the lights are off.
+Let’s get settled in, maybe read this with the lights are off.

-In 1971, Maria Gomez Camara caught sight of a strange looking face on her concrete floor, appearing out of nowhere seemingly.
+In 1971, Maria Gomez Camara caught sight of a strange looking face on her concrete floor, appearing out of nowhere.
 Distraught and disturbed, her husband Juan Pereira and their son laid new concrete in the spot after taking a pickaxe to the macabre piece of kitchen floor.

 And they were far from the only people to know about the phenomenon.
 By Easter of 1972, Maria’s home was flooded with the curious and the skeptical after being advertised as “The House of the Faces.”